-- Now that your duvet is happily rolling and spinning inside the machine, don’t go too far away.
+- Now that your duvet is rolling and spinning inside the machine, don’t go too far away.
 Keep an eye or ear out, especially during the rinse cycle.
-Duvets are thicker and their fillings make them more absorbent.
+Thicker duvets are more absorbent.
 Detergent and soapy water can be retained because of this.
 As a precaution, add an extra rinse cycle or two to make sure that all soap and suds are washed away.

-- Some down duvets will look darker after it is taken out of the washer.
+- Some down duvets will look darker after they have been taken out of the washer.
 This is because feathers look darker when wet, and your duvet will look discoloured.
 Don’t be alarmed.
 It will go back to its normal colour once it’s completely dried.

-- During the drying process, stop the machine from time to remove the duvet and fluff it.
+- During the drying process, stop the machine frequently and remove the duvet to fluff it.
 Throw in some dryer balls or tennis balls to redistribute filling and prevent clumping.